omgnetwork/OIP/0002-internal-exchange-mechanism.md

 *The exchange rate stored is the rate of a token's main unit to another token's main unit, not subunits.*

-**EWalletDB.Transfer:** Contains the data about each transaction that happened.
+**EWalletDB.Transaction:** Contains the data about each transaction that happened.

   - To add:
     - `from_amount` (integer)